laiadc/RC_quantum/README.md

 In this work, a Reservoir Computing-based model is develop to propagate quantum wavefunctions with time.
 Since such wavefunctions are complex-valued high-dimensional arrays the reservoir computing formalism needs to be extended to cope with complex-valued data.
 Furthermore,  we propose a multi-step learning strategy that avoids overfitting the training data.

+**Remark II**: For a better visualization of the results, download the notebooks and put them in *Trusted* mode.
+This will run the javascript code for correct visualization of the interactive plots.

 <p align="center"><img src="https://github.com/laiadc/RC_quantum/blob/main/figures/MultiRC.PNG"  align=middle width=600pt />
 </p>